How To Find Files In Linux?

 You can further combine it with ‘-exec’ option to perform various actions on the results found by the find command.

-In this article we will learn how to find files in linux using the Find command.
+In this article, we will learn how to find files in Linux using the Find command.

 Find locates files on your computer.
 According to the rules of precedence, it evaluates each expression, from left to right, within each directory tree specified by the given paths.
 In AND operations, or in OR operations, the outcome is “known” when the left side of the expression is TRUE or FALSE.
-Find then moves on to the next path until all paths have been explored.
+Find and then move on to the next path until all paths have been explored.

 The find command is the most fundamental and powerful tool for working with files on a Linux system.
 Files can be located by itself or in conjunction with other programs.